omkar-shelke25/ckad-killercoda/init-container-one-piece/intro.md

-# CKA: ConfigMap & InitContainer - One Piece Mission 🏴‍☠️
+# CKAD: ConfigMap & InitContainer - One Piece Mission 🏴‍☠️

 Welcome aboard the Thousand Sunny!
 Practice deploying applications with InitContainers and ConfigMaps.